MoekoOkada/moekookada.github.io/content/about/index.md

 ## CV

 - 2023 Apr. ~
-  - Institute of Science and Technology, Niigata University, Japan
+  - Institute of Science and Technolog, and Faculty of Agriculture, Niigata University, Japan
 - 2022 Jul. ~
   - Department of Evolutionary Biology and Environmental Studies, University of Zurich, Switzerland
 - 2022 Apr. ~ 2023 Mar.